For All to Enjoy

 The staff at Saguaro National Park invites all visitors to enjoy the sights, sounds and smells of the Sonoran Desert.
 We are continually working to improve the accessibility of our facilities and interpretive programs, but we need your help.

-Saguaro National Park is divided into two districts: Saguaro West in the Tucson Mountains west of the city of Tucson, and Saguaro East in the Rincon Mountains east of Tucson.
+Saguaro National Park has two districts: Saguaro West in the Tucson Mountains west of the city of Tucson, and Saguaro East in the Rincon Mountains east of Tucson.
 Both visitor centers have a fully accessible visitor center with assistive door systems and flat surfaces.

 For more information about guided programs, visit our calendar or call either visitor center.
 Visitor center summer hours (June 1 - September 30) are 8 am - 4 pm, and winter hours (October 1 - May 31) are 9 am - 5 pm.
 Hours are Mountain Standard Time, year-round.